-Many people believe that for a business to be successful it must continuously grow.
-However, growth can be risky and if your current business is not operating efficiently, you could be asking for trouble.
+Business growth can be risky and if your current business isn't operating efficiently you could be asking for trouble if you try to expand.
 The truth is that many businesses achieve growth at the expense of profitability and cashflow.
 Here are two examples that I have come across in the past year:

 1 Sell more of your existing products or services to your existing customers.